 What best practice in the hiring space will we go back to using once the pandemic has ended?

 Employers that adopted virtual recruiting for the first time in 2020, or leaned more heavily on virtual hiring than in previous years, enjoyed a myriad of benefits despite the challenges of hiring during a global health crisis.
 Virtual recruiting gives organizations the ability to streamline recruiting processes, improve diversity hiring, and hire better talent by reaching across geographic barriers.
-These gains mean virtual recruiting has earned its place in the ongoing talent acquisition strategies of nearly every industry across the country, and employers will continue to use virtual recruiting alongside more traditional in-person recruiting and interviewing once it’s safe to meet with candidates face-to-face again.
-A new hybrid recruiting model and recruitment process is emerging, in which employers blend traditional and virtual recruiting methods to drive more efficient processes and even better outcomes in their talent strategy goals.
+These gains mean virtual recruiting has earned its place in the ongoing talent acquisition strategies of nearly every industry across the country, and employers will continue to use virtual recruiting alongside more traditional in-person recruiting, interviewing, and employee onboarding once it’s safe to meet with candidates face-to-face again.
+A new hybrid recruiting model and recruitment process is emerging, in which employers blend traditional and virtual recruiting methods to drive more efficient event processes and even better outcomes in their talent strategy goals.

 "We will have more in-person interviews, but certainly not to the extent that was pre-pandemic.
 Leaders and candidates have learned to work remotely and communicate virtually.
 I would go so far as to say that leaders have been forced to trust the process more and rely on their "feelings" about job seekers less." — Liza Voticky, Transformational Talent Attraction Executive